- Medicare Advantage and Medigap are both sold by private insurance companies.

 - Contact your preferred medical providers to find out if they take a Medicare Advantage plan you’re evaluating.

 - Evaluate your budget to determine how much you can reasonably expect to pay on a monthly basis.

-If you aren’t sure where to start, call 1-800-MEDICARE where government representatives can help you find the resources you need.
+- If you aren’t sure where to start, call 1-800-MEDICARE and a Medicare representatives can help you find the resources you need.

 The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.